Summary

 What Happens If You Miss the Statute of Limitations?

-- Lose the right to sue the faulty driver for bodily injury and property damage.
+- Lose the legal right to sue the at-fault party for bodily injury and property damage.

-- Forfeit potential fair compensation for medical care, lost wages, and pain and suffering.
+- Forfeit the opportunity to recover fair compensation for medical care, lost income, and pain and suffering.

-- Allow insurance companies to dismiss your claim without consequences.
+- Give insurance companies a clear basis to deny or dismiss the claim without further review.

 Why You Need Farahi Law Firm to File Your Claim on Time

-- Gather evidence, witness statements, and police reports to strengthen your case.
+- Collecting and preserving key evidence, including witness statements and police reports

 Act Now Before Time Runs Out